Bill Clarke (politician)

-He entered national politics following his victory at Vancouver Quadra riding in the 1972 federal election.
+He entered national politics in the 1972 Canadian federal election, in which he ran successfully to become the Member of Parliament for the riding of Vancouver Quadra.
 Clarke was re-elected at the riding in the 1974, 1979 and 1980 federal elections.
+Clarke therefore served four consecutive terms, from the 29th through 32nd Canadian Parliaments.

 In the 1984 federal election, Clarke was defeated by Prime Minister John Turner, leader of the Liberal Party.
-Clarke was defeated even as his party won the most seats in Canadian history.
-Clarke made two further unsuccessful attempts to regain Vancouver Quadra in 1988 and 2000.
+Clarke was defeated even as his party won the most seats in Canadian history, and he was one of only two Tory MPs to lose a re-election bid in 1984.
+(John A. Gamble of York North was the other; he lost to Tony Roman as his far-right political beliefs came under scrutiny.)
+Clarke made two further unsuccessful attempts to regain Vancouver Quadra as a PC candidate: in 1988, coming second to Turner, and 2000, coming third behind Stephen Owen.

-Clarke served four consecutive terms, from the 29th through 32nd Canadian Parliaments.